 Inheritance: Inheritance tax is levied at different rates depending on the relationship between the deceased and the beneficiaries.

-Residents: Residents pay taxes on their worldwide income at progressive rates, from 15% to 45%.
+Residents: Residents pay taxes on their worldwide income at progressive rates.

 Tenant Security: All residential rentals have a minimum legal duration of three years.
 If a contract for a lesser period is negotiated, the three years period applies to the landlord, but not to the tenant.
 A contract for three years or longer terminates automatically at the end of the contract period, without need for notice.